JadenBalogh/home-together-b/Documentation/Dev/Environment Setup.md

 ### Starting the DB
 See https://www.mysqltutorial.org/mysql-adminsitration/start-mysql/
-If you installed as a service above when you start your computer the MySQL database should already be running as a service but you can manually control it with the linked commands.
+If you installed as a service above when you start your computer the MySQL database should already be running.
+You can manually control it with the commands linked above if need be.
 Then run the following commands if you wish to reset your MySQL DB to empty, it does this by dropping all the tables and re-creating them rather than deleting and re-creating the entire Database.
+It pulls your DB Specific information from the "localSetup.json" file in the "/server" directory. localSetup.js may also create example entries in the database for testing, refer to the lastest file on github.

 ```cmd
 cd server
 node DBSetup.js